kfoxIsProgrammer/Sysc3110_Risk/README.md

 1. When the game ends, you have to restart manually.
 2. When a game that is deemed unplayable is loaded, you are prompted with a warning but you still can continue with the game.
 3. Displaying some dice rolls is missing.
+4. The maps folder must be present with the jar to start.

 __Roadmap:__